ahmedkhalf/project.nvim/README.md

   -- When set to false, you will get a message when project.nvim changes your -- directory. silent_chdir = true,

+  -- Path where project.nvim will store the project history for use in -- telescope datapath = vim.fn.stdpath("data"),
 }
 ```